│By Jessica Crawley, Gale Ambassador at Lancaster University│

 Princess Elizabeth of Bohemia

-Princess Elizabeth was known to be something of a student to the widely proclaimed Father of Modern Philosophy, Rene Descartes, who is most famous for his theories surrounding mind-body dualism (which is basically the idea that the mind/soul is a separate entity to the body).
+Princess Elizabeth of Bohemia was known to be something of a student to the widely proclaimed Father of Modern Philosophy, René Descartes, who is most famous for his theories surrounding mind-body dualism (which is basically the idea that the mind/soul is a separate entity to the body).
 The pair would regularly exchange letters about Descartes’ theories and their daily lives, and many of these letters are revered by the philosophical community to contain unique perspectives from Descartes himself.

-While Descartes letters to Princess Elizabeth are held in great esteem, the letters from Princess Elizabeth are seen in nowhere near as high regard.
+While Descartes’ letters to Princess Elizabeth are held in great esteem, the letters from Princess Elizabeth are seen in nowhere near as high regard.
 Transcripts and quotations from Descartes’ letters can be found in many books and academic papers, but Princess Elizabeth’s letters prove much more difficult to access.
 Therefore, unfortunately, Princess Elizabeth’s doctrine must mainly be understood by deconstructing the words of Descartes.

-The extract above was taken from a letter Descartes wrote to Princess Elizabeth upon the execution of her uncle, Charles the First.
-Descartes likens Princess Elizabeth’s desire to make verses to that of Socrates, an extremely famous ancient philosopher.
+The extract above was taken from a letter Descartes wrote to Princess Elizabeth upon the execution of her uncle, Charles I. Descartes likens Princess Elizabeth’s desire to make verses to that of Socrates, an extremely famous ancient philosopher.
 Descartes later goes on to suggest that this is indicative of “an understanding more strong and more exalted than the common run of understandings.”

 With this in mind, we begin to decipher Princess Elizabeth’s philosophy surrounding life and loss, and how both can be admirably approached.